gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 #### Shell command tips and tricks

 The shell is a whole universe and it takes time to get familiar with it.
-But eventually, it is a rewarding experience which will be beneficial for the rest of your life.
-Unfortunately, there is no shortcut of learning the CLI but in then ext code block, I want to show you the commands I used the most to give you a headstart:
+Eventually, it is a rewarding experience which will be beneficial for the rest of your life.
+Unfortunately, there is no shortcut for learning the CLI.
+Anyway, I want to show you my most useful commands in order to give you an head start:

 ```bash
 # run you last commands again with !!